junxit/us-congress-bills-111/bill.md

 # S. 1393

-> To authorize appropriations for fiscal year 2010 for defense activities of the Department of Energy, and for other purposes
+> To authorize appropriations for fiscal year 2010 for defense activities of the Department of Energy, and for other purposes.

 ## § 1.
 Short title